tomas-gajarsky/facetorch/README.md

     * paper: [Savchenko - Facial expression and attributes recognition based on multi-task learning of lightweight neural networks](https://ieeexplore.ieee.org/abstract/document/9582508)

 #### Deepfake detection
-Deepfake detection is a difficult task and these models are not perfect.

     |       deepfake       |      source      |   license   | version |
     | -------------------- | ---------------- | ----------- | ------- |